Haden-Brock/se_project_aroundtheus/README.md

 # Project 3: Around The U.S.

 This is the third project of the Web Development program at Practicum.
 It was created using HTML and CSS, based on the design brief.
+This project seeks to build an interactive and responsive custom webpage.

 ## Project features